Graph Masked Autoencoders with Transformers: Graph Masked Autoencoder

 \subsection{Evaluation}

 After training, the decoder is discarded, and we only use the encoder for downstream tasks.
 At the inference stage, no masking is applied, and the whole graph is fed into the encoder.
-For graph-level tasks, a readout function can be applied to the node embeddings, such as average pooling.
+For graph-level tasks, a readout function can be applied to the node embeddings, such as the average pooling.
 These node embeddings and graph embeddings can be further used for downstream tasks such as classification and clustering.
-GMAE can be used for both pre-training tasks and vanilla self-supervised tasks.
-For pre-training tasks, the encoder is fine-tuned in an end-to-end manner, i.e., all the parameters of the encoder are fine-tuned.
-In self-supervised tasks, the encoder is fixed, and the output node embeddings and graph embeddings are used as the input for downstream models and tasks.
+GMAE can be used for both vanilla self-supervised tasks and pre-training tasks.
+For pre-training tasks, the encoder will be fine-tuned according to the specific requirements of the tasks.
+In self-supervised tasks, we can simply fix the parameters of the encoder, and the output node embeddings and graph embeddings are used as the input for downstream models and tasks.